-David L. Magney, President, is a Biologist/Botanist/Certified Arborist and Physical Geographer with a thorough knowledge of the flora of California.
-He has over 30 years of field experience in biological studies.
-Mr. Magney has worked on and managed a large variety of projects throughout the Pacific southwest.
+David L. Magney, President, is a Biologist/Certified Consulting Botanist/Certified Arborist and Physical Geographer with a thorough knowledge of the flora of California.
+He has over 30 years of field experience in biological and botanical studies.
+Mr. Magney has worked on and managed a large variety of projects throughout the Pacific Southwest.
 These include biological resource inventories, vegetation mapping and classification, wetland delineations and restoration, wetland functional assessments (using HGM), rare plant surveys and ecological studies, fisheries habitat assessment and mitigation design, fisheries monitoring, small mammal trapping and surveys, biological impact analysis and mitigation, and construction and mitigation monitoring.
 He has managed and worked on a variety of projects, including energy, residential, commercial, flood control, and landfill projects.
 Mr. Magney has also worked on trail siting for off-highway vehicles, mining, electrical, transmission/pipeline, communication corridor, wind energy, transportation, restoration, and dam developments.
 He has served as an expert witness on federal and local civil cases, focusing on botanical and wetland issues.
 Mr. Magney formed DMEC after spending 2 years with Fugro West, 6 years with Jones & Stokes Associates, 3 years with Dames & Moore, temporary field survey work for the Los Padres National Forest, and part-time work at the UCSB Herbarium.
 He has also worked with NOREAS and BioResource Consultants.
 He is currently the Manager of the Rare Plant Program for the California Native Plant Society.